TBD54566975/web5-spec/web5-test-vectors/README.md

 2. Create a new folder and JSON file with the structure example_feature/hello_world.json.

-3. Populate the JSON file as follows:
+3. Populate the JSON file as follows.
+Note that adherence to the [json schema](./vectors.schema.json) is enforced by CI.

 ```json
 {